awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

       ```
       ssh username@pi-ip-address
       ```
-**Note**
-If the software runs as a system service, you can start and stop it with the following commands\.
-To start the software as a service, run the following command\.

-     ```
-     sudo service greengrass start
-     ```
-To stop the software as a service, run the following command\.

-     ```
-     sudo service greengrass stop
-     ```
+   For more information about how to interact with the Greengrass system service, see [Configure AWS IoT Greengrass as a system service](configure-greengrass-core-v2.md#configure-system-service)\.

 The AWS IoT Greengrass Core software and local development tools run on your device\.
 Next, you can develop a Hello World AWS IoT Greengrass component on your device\.

 ## Create your first component<a name="create-first-component"></a>

-Components are software that run on the AWS IoT Greengrass core device\.
+A component is a software module that runs on AWS IoT Greengrass core devices\.
+Components enable you to create and manage complex applications as discrete building blocks that you can reuse from one Greengrass core device to another\.
 Every component is composed of a *recipe* and *artifacts*\.
 + <a name="component-recipe-definition"></a>**Recipes**

   Every component contains a recipe file, which defines its metadata\.
-The recipe also specifies the component's parameters, dependencies, lifecycle, and platform compatibility\.
+The recipe also specifies the component's configuration parameters, component dependencies, lifecycle, and platform compatibility\.
+The component lifecycle defines the commands that install, run, and shut down the component\.
 For more information, see [AWS IoT Greengrass component recipe reference](component-recipe-reference.md)\.

+  You can define recipes in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) format\.
 + <a name="component-artifacts-definition"></a>**Artifacts**

   Components can have any number of artifacts, which are component binaries\.
-Artifacts can include scripts, compiled code, static resources, and anything else that a component consumes\.
+Artifacts can include scripts, compiled code, static resources, and any other files that a component consumes\.
 Components can also consume artifacts from component dependencies\.

 With AWS IoT Greengrass, you can develop and test components on your Greengrass core device without interaction with the AWS Cloud\.
 When you complete your component, you can upload it to AWS IoT Greengrass to deploy it to other devices\.
+For more information, see [Manage AWS IoT Greengrass components](manage-components.md)\.

 In this section, you learn how to create and run a basic Hello World component\.